 Interest rates on the Deposit Accounts will be tiered based on the balances in the Deposit Accounts in the Program held through a single Securities Account ("Interest Rate Tiers").
 This means that the greater your balances in the Deposit Accounts in the Program held through a single Securities Account, the higher the rate of interest you may receive on your funds.
-In order to earn the highest interest rates available, you will need to have substantial uninsured balances in the Deposit Accounts.
+In order to earn the highest interest rates available, you will need to have substantial uninsured balances in the Deposit Accounts unless your Securities Account is a joint account.
 Please refer to the section titled "5.
 Interest on Balances in the Deposit Accounts" for more information.